As Amazon slashes prices, Bezos sees jump in wealth

 Some customers complained they were directed to the "Amazon dogs" error pages featuring canine pictures.
 Still, Amazon said the day had gotten off to a better start than last year.

-Mr Bezos, 54, also owns the private space exploration firm Blue Origin and purchased the Washington Post in 2013.
+Mr Bezos, 54, also owns the private space exploration firm Blue Origin and purchased The Washington Post in 2013.
+AFP